Courses and Tutorials

 • Preparing grant proposals

-• Also giving you the opportunity for practice talks, suggestions, literature review, etc.
+• Providing the opportunity for practice talks, suggestions, literature review, etc.

 Professors: Peter Fox